DCC-EX/dcc-ex.github.io/docs/purchasing/include__dealers.rst

    :scale: 70%
    :align: left

-In Canada serving Canada, \& The US
+In Canada serving Canada and the United States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. rst-class:: clearer